-- 2. In-House Assessments: There are two categories of assessment at RKMS: - a.
-Formative Assessments that measure how well the students have understand and have mastered standards-based assessments.
+- 2. In-House Assessments: There are two categories of assessment at RKHS: - a.
+Formative Assessments that measure how well the students understand and have mastered the more normalized standards-based assessments.
 These assessments include the NWEA Map Norm Referenced Exam (administered three times a year- in August, February, and June) to measure growth in ELA, Math, and Science; the Scholastic Reading Inventory (administered monthly) to measure growth in reading comprehension; and Write Score (administered twice a year- in October and March) to measure growth in writing ability.
 We believe that everyone should be assessed in their writing several times a year in order to improve in their skill and become college-ready writers.
 School- wide writing exams are administered two-three times a year and mirror the Performance Tasks students will encounter on the CAASPP.
 Additionally, teachers use a range of informal assessments during the learning process in order to modify teaching and learning activities to improve student attainment.
 These formative assessments allow teachers to determine student progress on a defined sets of skills, as well as measuring overall students growth over the course of predetermined periods of instruction.
-Teachers use teacher-created assessments they further embed into the curriculum, unit tests, quizzes, as well as interim comprehensive assessments and WriteScore. - b.
+Teachers use teacher-created assessments they further embed into the curriculum, unit tests, quizzes, as well as interim comprehensive assessments developed by the Smarter Balance Assessment Consortium, NWEA assessments and WriteScore. - b.
 Summative Unit Assessments/Projects: Teachers create or compile course assessments or end of unit projects that take place at the end of each unit.
-Units vary between four weeks (history, science, math) to ten weeks (ELA novel units) They inform current instruction by providing feedback to the teachers as to whether or not the students have mastered standards that have been taught. - 3.
-Report Cards: Although information on student academic performance is provided to families weekly, formal Report Cards are published each quarter.
+They inform current instruction by providing feedback to the teachers as to whether or not the students have grasped that which has been taught. - 3.
+Report Cards: Although information on student academic performance is provided to families weekly, formal Report Cards are published each semester.